 The current LUPP designates this area as Priority Transitional Residential with a ribbon of Natural Area along a drainage way.
 The Priority Transitional Residential designation anticipates a development density the same as the proposed designation, Urban Residential.
 The Natural Area designation should be maintained to reflect the drainage way, flood plain and steep slopes within the subject area.
 The City is also working toward the development and implementation of a conservation subdivision ordinance.
 This could help ensure a balance of developing to urban densities while protecting natural resources.
-However, it may require higher gross densities than proposed for Rose Prairie or to expand the extent of development to strike that balance.
+However, it may require higher gross densities than proposed for Rose Prairie to strike that balance.